Connecting to Twilio

 - From the main account page, copy your Account SID (starts with

-Step 2: Create an API Key in Twilio
+Step 2: Create an API key in Twilio

 - In the Twilio Console, navigate to Settings > Account settings > API keys & auth tokens, or open the API Keys page directly.

-CloudZero Integration. - Choose a key type:
+- Choose a key type:

 - Select Create API Key.